bashi-bazouk/IndividualAgent/README.md

 ###TODO
-*  Automatically open pull requests from subproject branch to subproject repository.
+*  Automatically open pull requests from origin to upstream repositories.

 *  Make a front-page for the project.